-Morocco (Arabic name pronunciation: almagrib) borders the Atlantic Ocean and the Mediterranean Sea on the southern edge of the Strait of Gibraltar.
-The country is located between Algeria and the Western Sahara on the northwestern coast of Africa.
-Morocco has a total land area of 446,550 sq km (172,413 sq miles), an area slightly larger than the state of California.
-Morocco as a Mediterranean climate that becomes hotter further inland, toward the Sahara Desert.
-Winters along the coast are generally mild, although temperatures can reach the low 10s C (40s F).
-Summers are usually hot and humid in the capital city of Rabat, with temperatures regularly approaching 40 C (100 F).
-Temperatures are typically much cooler in the Atlas Mountains and warmer toward the Western Sahara and the Sahara Desert.
-Much of the country is mountainous along the coast and further inland there are plateaus and mountain valleys which gradually become the Sahara Desert.
+Morocco (Arabic: pronunciation: al-magrib, literal transation: ‘place the sun sets; the west’?) is a country located in northwestern Africa.
+Morocco is situated on the Atlantic Ocean on its west coast and the Mediterranean Sea on its northern coast, along the southern edge of the Strait of Gibraltar.
+Morocco shares its eastern border with Algeria; closed since 1994, the frontier measures around 1,600 km, one of the longest closed borders in the world.
+To the south is the disputed Western Sahara territory which Morocco claims as its own but others recognize as occupied.
+Morocco has a total land area of 446,550 square kilometers (172,413 square miles), an area slightly larger than the state of California.
+Morocco has a Mediterranean climate that becomes hotter further inland, toward the Sahara Desert.
+Winters along the coast are generally mild, although temperatures can reach lows of 40°F. Summers are usually hot and humid in the capital city of Rabat, with temperatures regularly approaching 100°F. Temperatures are typically much cooler in the Atlas Mountains and warmer toward Western Sahara and the Sahara Desert.
+Much of the country is mountainous along the coast, and further inland there are plateaus and mountain valleys which gradually become the Sahara Desert.
 Due to the extremes of mountainous land and desert, only about 17% of Morocco’s land is arable.

 Morocco currently faces several environmental problems.
-Overgrazing, soil erosion, and unsustainable farming techniques have contributed to the process of desertification which threatens to remove much of Morocco’s arable land.
+Overgrazing, soil erosion, and unsustainable farming techniques have contributed to the process of desertification which threatens to eliminate much of Morocco’s arable land.
 Drinking water has also been limited by pollution from improperly managed sewage and oil spills along the coast.
-In response, the National Office of Potable Water (ONEP) has conducted several feasibility studies to select the best equipment which can be used to treat incoming water and prevent further contamination.
-This office has also begun looking into seawater desalination facilities to compliment this effort.
+In response, the National Office of Electricity and Potable Water (ONEP) has conducted several feasibility studies to select the best equipment to be used to treat incoming water and prevent further contamination.
+This office has also been looking into seawater desalination facilities to complement this effort.
 In 2010, Morocco also announced the implementation of a National Charter for Environmental and Sustainable Development, the first African nation to do so.
-The Charter outlined a blueprint to convert at least half of Morocco’s energy production to sustainable sources by 2020.
+The charter outlined a blueprint to convert at least half of Morocco’s energy production to sustainable sources by 2020.
+Morocco has ratified the Paris Climate Agreement, and in November 2016 Morocco hosted the COP22 climate change conference to elaborate on the agreement in Marrakech.

 HISTORY & GOVERNMENT

-Morocco’s location at the entrance to the Mediterranean has made the land country critically important throughout the history of North Africa and southern Europe.
+Morocco’s location at the threshold of the Mediterranean Sea has made it critically important throughout the history of North Africa and southern Europe.
 The seafaring Phoenicians expanded their influence and trade networks to the western end of the Mediterranean by the 12th century BCE.
 This development brought the indigenous Berber population of Morocco into greater contact with the larger Mediterranean cultural network.
 The Phoenicians established a few small outposts at Chellah, Lixus, and Mogador across modern-day Morocco.
 By the 5th century BCE, the Carthaginian Empire, centered in modern day Tunisia, had taken control of the coastal regions of much of North Africa including Morocco.
 Following the fall of the Carthaginian Empire, the Romans annexed the territory in 40 CE and maintained nominal control over the coast until 429, when it was lost to the Germanic Vandal tribe.

 Unlike most countries in the Middle East, Morocco never came under the direct control of the Ottoman Turks.
 The Moroccans and Ottomans jointly expelled a Portuguese occupying force in 1578 at the Battle of Ksar El-Kebir, and Ahmad al-Mansur became the Sultan of the Arab Saadi dynasty which had established its dominance in 1549.
 Ahmad al-Mansur brought unprecedented prosperity to the region, but his dynasty was divided among his sons following his death in 1603.
 In 1669, Moulay al-Rashid overthrew the last Saadi ruler in Morocco and united the country by founding the Arab Alaouite dynasty, which remains the current dynasty of the Kingdom of Morocco.
 In the mid-1800s, Morocco became increasingly influenced by European powers, specifically the French and Spanish.
 Neighboring Algeria became an official province of France in 1848, and small-scale battles with Spain in 1859 further weakened the ability of Morocco to resist European encroachment.

 Morocco’s independence was guaranteed during the Conference of Madrid in 1880, but the French and Spanish continued to sway Morocco’s politics in their favor.
 In the early 1900s, France attempted to create a protectorate status with Morocco, while Germany sought to increase its economic interests in the region.
-Germany and France engaged in a heated diplomatic battle over the status of Morocco, and the result was the Algeciras Conference of 1906.
+Germany and France engaged in a heated diplomatic battle over the status of Morocco, and the result was the Algeciras Conference of 1906 (more information in Resources section below).
 The conference allowed for joint control over Morocco between France and Spain.
 The Treaty of Fez in 1912 further established the country as a protectorate of France, and gave the Spanish control over much of the northern coastline along the Strait of Gibraltar.

 History & Government Resources